 In ruminants, coprological (microscopic) methods are used for all gastrointestinal (GI) nematodes of all hosts to identify and quantify eggs and with coproculture to identify L3 stage larvae.
 Serological methods involve measuring serum pepsinogen levels to assess the degree of damage/extent of exposure to abomasal nematode infections.
 Antibody levels against crude extract of Ostertagia ostertagi in bulk-tank milk or serum are used to assess nematode exposure in adult cows.
 Morbidity markers have been described in sheep.
 Pig nematodes are mainly diagnosed by faecal examination for eggs and occasional reports from abattoir of milk spots in the liver, only indicative of recent Ascaris suum exposure.
-Elimination of worms observed by farmer reassures him/her of necessity to treat.
+Observing the worms in faeces reassures the farmer of the need to treat the animal.

-The conventional diagnosis of nematode infections is laborious and expensive, and often not informative in providing a decision on whether to treat or not.
+The conventional diagnosis of nematode infections is laborious and expensive, and often not informative in providing a decision on whether or not to treat.
 A key problem is to identify those animals requiring treatment in order to avoid unnecessary use of anthelmintics.
 Non-invasive and automated sampling methods and assays (e.g. milk, meat-juice, body condition scoring) are required.
 Further development of existing tests to make them suitable for high-throughput platforms and the development of pen-side tests for user friendly (low input) on-farm monitoring and rapid detection of parasitic infections would be beneficial.
 Other requirements include novel tests for the early detection of anthelmintic resistance and the interpretation of results, identification of the specific proteins or sequences for species differentiation and the novel genetic markers associated with host resistance/ resilience.

 Prototype vaccines against Haemonchus contortus reduce worm numbers and worm egg output by > 90%.
 Prototype vaccines against Ostertagia ostertagi reduce worm egg output by 60% during a two-month challenge period.
 The main shortcomings include a lack of cross-protection against other important nematodes and possible need for repeated administrations.
 The required efficacy has been defined for some species by experimental infection and/or by modelling but there is a requirement to define efficacy in the field, probably at the level required to reduce or eliminate the economic impact of the disease.
-Vaccines for all of the important gastrointestinal nematodes might have a market place as monovalent vaccines.
-However, the ambition should be polyvalent vaccines that provide protection against all relevant gastrointestinal nematode species in a single vaccine.
+Vaccines for all of the important gastrointestinal nematodes might be commercially viable as monovalent vaccines.
+However, the ambition should be to develop polyvalent vaccines that provide protection against all relevant gastrointestinal nematode species in a single vaccine.
 Effective recombinant vaccines to allow mass production are required.